infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 	- A previous survey of pubertal development in children experiencing severe deprivation within Romanian orphanages revealed that the onset of puberty was delayed by approximately 2.5 years in girls and 1.5 years in boys.
 	- Despite expectations of altered pubertal tempo, the only difference noted was that Tanner scores at age 12 years in institutionalized group boys were lower compared with both foster care group and family care group boys.
 Tanner development and age of menarche were comparable among girls in institutionalized group, foster care group, and family care group.

+## Pyschosocial Development
+- According to a paper that sudies the developmental effects of parental separation, when there is volitional separation (parents leave for better pastures), we see that
+	- children separated from their mothers for 4 years or longer reported significantly higher-level anxiety and depression symptoms than those who were never separated, controlling for developmental level and country of origin.
+	- Children who were left behind by migrating parents had poorer school performance; increased feelings of abandonment, anger, and loneliness; and more sleep complaints.

 # Interventions to improve cognitive development